andremann/SKG-IF/docs/source/grants.rst

 Grants
 ########
-The entity **Grant** it to describe funding awarded to an individual or an organization by a funding body.
+The entity :ref:`Grant <Grant>` it to describe funding awarded to an individual or an organization by a funding body.
 These bodies, both public and private, can be funders, foundations, governments, agencies or institutions.